Isabella of France: Roger Mortimer, 1325–1326

 Roger Mortimer was a powerful Marcher lord, married to the wealthy heiress Joan de Geneville, and the father of twelve children.
 Mortimer had been imprisoned in the Tower of London in 1322 following his capture by Edward during the Despenser wars.
-Mortimer's uncle, Roger Mortimer de Chirk finally died in prison, but Mortimer managed to escape the Tower in August 1323: making a hole in the stone wall of his cell and then escaping onto the roof, before using rope ladders provided by an accomplice to get down to the River Thames.
+Mortimer's uncle, Roger Mortimer de Chirk, finally died in prison, but Mortimer managed to escape the Tower in August 1323 by making a hole in the stone wall of his cell and then scrambling onto the roof before using rope ladders provided by an accomplice to get down to the River Thames.
 He then crossed the river and eventually made it to safety in France.
 Victorian writers suggested that, given later events, Isabella might have helped Mortimer escape.
 Additionally, some historians continue to argue that their relationship had already begun at this point, although most believe that there is no hard evidence for their having had a substantial relationship before meeting in Paris.

-Isabella was reintroduced to Mortimer in Paris by her cousin, Joan, Countess of Hainault, who appears to have approached Isabella suggesting a marital alliance between their two families, marrying Prince Edward to Joan's daughter, Philippa.
+Isabella was reintroduced to Mortimer in Paris by her cousin Joan, Countess of Hainault, who appears to have approached Isabella suggesting a marital alliance between their two families, marrying Prince Edward to Joan's daughter, Philippa.
 Mortimer and Isabella may have begun a physical relationship from December 1325 onwards.
 If so, both Isabella and Mortimer were taking a huge risk in doing so.
 Female infidelity was a very serious offence in medieval Europe, as shown during the Tour de Nesle Affair.
 Both of Isabella's former French sisters-in-law had died by 1326 as a result of their imprisonment for charges of adultery, and their alleged lovers had been brutally executed.
 As a result, Isabella's motivation has been the subject of discussion by historians.
 Some believe that there was a strong sexual attraction between the two, that they shared an interest in the Arthurian legends, and that they both enjoyed fine art and high living.
 One historian has described their relationship as one of the "great romances of the Middle Ages" in spite of the fact that they are reputed to have murdered her husband.
 They also shared a common enemy: the regime of Edward II and the Despensers.